Damitwhy/Going-Bananaz/README.md

 # Welcome Collaborators!

 This is the first hackathon project that we're collaborating on.
-We're excited to have you on board.
+Very excited to have you on board.

-This project is a great opportunity for us to work together and create something amazing.
+This project is a great opportunity for us to work together and create something amazing whilst testing the skills we've learnt so far.

+We're here to have fun and prove, four minds together are better than one.

 ## Safeguarding

 We are committed to creating a safe and respectful environment for all collaborators.
-We expect everyone to adhere to our code of conduct, which includes:
+We expect everyone to adhere to Code Institute's code of conduct, which includes:

 - Respecting each other's ideas and feedback
 - Communicating openly and constructively